 When Nick said this at a conference some years ago he was articulating a belief that would become our vision for coaching.

-We believe coaching is just at the start of its journey and our vision is to see it adopted as the approach-of-choice for most change conversations.
+We also believe that coaching is just at the start of its own journey!

-When coaching first emerged in the 1990s, it set out to distinguish itself from approach likes counselling and therapy by focusing predominantly on goals and behavioural change.
-Simple models like GROW dominated and coaching took on a process like quality.
+When coaching first emerged in the 1990s, it set out to distinguish itself from related approaches likes counselling and therapy.
+It did so by focusing almost exclusively on goals and behavioural change.

-Coaching can take many different forms and arrangements.
-Coaches vary in how they work (for example: in person; via Skype; for a defined number of sessions or an open-ended process, and so on), who they work with, and the sorts of approaches, issues and areas they might specialise in.
+Coaching takes many different forms and coaches vary in how they work, who they work with, and the sorts of approaches, issues and areas they might specialise in.

-Animas’ transformative coaching approach allows us to coach at this deeper level.
-The change that transformative coaching brings about can be longer-lasting and further reaching than is possible at the performance or developmental level.
-It brings about change not only in the realm of tangible results, but also in the client’s understanding of their own worldview, experience of themselves, and of life.
+Animas’ transformational coaching approach allows us to coach at this deeper level.
+The change that transformational coaching brings about can be longer-lasting and further-reaching than with more performance-driven coaching.
+It brings about change not only in tangible results, but also in the client’s understanding of their own worldview and ultimately of themselves.